metisova/sturdy-lamp/docs/features/registration-authentication.md

 As a registered user,

 When I open the app, I see sign-in page if I'm not signed-in.
-If I am signed-in, I see the dashboard.
+If I am signed-in, I see the home.

 I can enter my email and password to sign in.

-Upon successful sign-in, I am redirected to the dashboard page.
+Upon successful sign-in, I am redirected to the home page.

 ### Wireframe